 So, relax!
 You’re really not as busy as you think you are.
 Next time you’re around the dinner table or on the sun lounger, remember that you shouldn’t have a FOMO on tweets and e-mails – you should have a FOMO on life!

-Xenia is a student and blogger, currently based in London.
-Pursuing a career in journalism, she is in her second year of studying for a BA in Creative Writing.
-Xenia has had lots of experience within the media; spending time at places such as The Sunday Times, The BBC and S Magazine.
+Xenia is a writer and blogger, currently based in London.
+She has had lots of experience within the media; spending time at places such as The Sunday Times, The BBC and S Magazine.
 Writing for YCB is something that she loves, as well as blogging for her own site; www.thedayoffdiaries.com.
 Follow her on Twitter @XeniaRimmer !View all Xenia Rimmer posts.